 The home of Loki handball players has received roof insulation

 Hódos Imre Event Hall has been insulated with a new generation of thermal insulation material made with nanotechnology.
 Thanks to this, the facility’s heating and cooling costs are expected to decrease by 20-30 percent.
-The investment was implemented with HUF 24 million by the operator DVSC Handball Ltd.
+The investment was implemented with a budget of HUF 24 million by the operator DVSC Handball Ltd.

 In most parts of the building, the tar paper insulation has been covered with a new generation, nanotechnology-based, ceramic-based insulation material.
-This almost blindingly white material helps to reflect heat, thus optimising the indoor temperature in summer and keeping the cold out in winter.
-This can reduce the hall’s overhead costs by up to 20-30 percent.
-“We also have to manage taxpayers’ money economically, which means that if we can reduce bills with one such development, then the hall is being operated in a responsible manner in terms of sustainability as well as management,” Deputy Mayor Lajos Barcsa added.
+The almost blindingly white material helps to reflect heat, thus optimising the indoor temperature in summer and keeping the cold out in winter.
+It can reduce the hall’s overhead costs by up to 20-30 percent.
+“We have to manage taxpayers’ money economically, which means that if we can reduce bills with one such development, then the hall is being operated responsibly in terms of sustainability as well as management,” Deputy Mayor Lajos Barcsa added.

-The roof insulation of the Hódos Imre Event Hall was implemented by DVSC Handball Ltd. from its own resources, HUF 24 million.
+DVSC Handball Ltd. implemented the roof insulation of the Hódos Imre Event Hall using its resources, amounting to HUF 24 million.

 Source and photo credit:debrecen.hu